RvanB/riffle.js/README.md

 # riffle.js

 riffle.js is a browser book viewer for page bitmaps and PDFs.
-It renders a two-page spread with animated page turns, paper lighting, and translucency.
+It renders a two-page spread with animated page turns, paper lighting, and optional show-through translucency.

 Riffle is **DOM-native and framework-agnostic**: a viewer *is* a DOM element with a small set of methods.
 There is no controller object and no mounting